 - Inclusion speaks to the quality of the experience you’ve designed for these diverse folks, so they experience themselves as leaders and decision-makers.

 A note here about the use of the word design: Gao and Mantin define design as “the creation of a plan to build an object, system, or human interaction.”
-When you get right down to it, content is integral to those plans.
+When you get right down to it, accessible content is integral to those plans.

 As Writing is Designing authors Michael J. Metts and Andy Welfle put it: “Writing is part of the design process, and writers are designers… people who want to use words to build better, more humane technology.”